jchen2190/issue-tracker-client/README.md

 # Issue Tracker

 ## General Info
-This project is a MERN (MongoDB, Express, React, Node) application with CRUD (Create, Read, Update, Delete) functions and lets users keep track of variety of issues with different priorities.
+This project is a MERN (MongoDB, Express, React, Node) application with CRUD (Create, Read, Update, Delete) functionality and lets users keep track of variety of issues with different priorities.
 It takes data saved in the server from MongoDB database and lets users login, add, edit, and delete issues.

+Note: This repository only contains code for the client side of the project.
+To see the server side of the project, go to [github.com/jchen2190/issue-tracker-server](https://github.com/jchen2190/issue-tracker-server) for installation and setup.

 ## Setup